Unexpected Family Update Take 2 & How to Grieve with God

 Because who else do I have but the Lord?
 Who else do I have to comfort my soul and deeply heal me, but the Lord?!
 Who else was I created for except Him?

-How about you? <3
+And what about you? <3

 Where else is worthy of our attention, but Jesus?